harryho/blog-hugo/content/code/cplusplus-1.md

 ## Prelude

-> *C++ notes is the place, which I store the good practice and solution from my projects and research.*
+> *C++ notes is the place, which I keep the good practice and solution from my projects and research.*

 ## Assumption